orbitdb/orbitdb/docs/REPLICATION.md

 // new heads that are available on db1.
 // If we want to listen for new data on db2, add an "update" listener to db1. db2.events.on('update', async (entry) => {
+  console.log(await db2.all())
-  // Full replication is achieved by explicitly retrieving all records from db1. console.log(await db2.all()) db2Updated = true
+  db2Updated = true
 })